carmenhg/EC528_Fall21_Project/README.md

 Our client will provide us with a working prototype consisting of a platform built on Ray that takes Raw satelitte data images, turns them into time-series and feeds them into a linear regression model for analysis.
 This plaform will help researchers study local effects of climate change on ecosystems all over the world.
 It will allow for a better understanding of how the Earth's land cover, or the physical makeup of the land, changes over time.
 Our final solution will be an improved prototype of this system as a scalable Python application hosted on MOC.

-This section provides a high-level outline of the solution.

 Global Architectural Structure Of the Project: